 From 2011 to 2013 Jan Egeland served as the European Director at Human Rights Watch.
 He was appointed Special Adviser to the UN Secretary General for Conflict Prevention and Resolution from 2006 and 2008.

 Prior to that, Jan Egeland was UN Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator from 2003 to 2006.
 In that role he helped reform the global humanitarian response system and organized the international response to the Asian Tsunami, and crises from Darfur to the Democratic Republic of Congo and Lebanon.

 In 2006, Time magazine named Jan Egeland one of the “100 people who shape our world.”

 He served as Director of the Norwegian Institute of International Affairs from 2007 to 2011.
 He was the UN Secretary-General’s Special Adviser on Colombia from 1999 to 2001, where he led shuttle diplomacy efforts between armed groups and the government.

-From 1990 to 1997, Egeland was State Secretary of the Norwegian Ministry of Foreign Affairs.
-During the 1990s, he also served as the UN Secretary-General's Special Adviser on Colombia.
-Egeland has been Secretary General of the Norwegian Red Cross, has held leading positions at Amnesty International, and is currently a board member of the International Crisis Group.
+From 1992 to 1997, Jan Egeland served as State Secretary of the Norwegian Ministry of Foreign Affairs.
+He has also been Secretary General of the Norwegian Red Cross, and has held leading positions at Amnesty International.